dbpedia/dev.dbpedia.org/markdown/Improve_DBpedia.md

 * these can be loaded into the ID index and Fusion later.

 ## DBpedia Strategic Objective: Health and quality of our core data and infrastructure

+> TODO: this section does not fit here, consider moving somewhere else or ...

 **Copied from an email to the DBpedia Board, as is**

 In most cases, data is currently fixed by consumers, people download data or query the endpoint and then massage the data locally.
 Mappings.dbpedia.org was a first successful attempt to establish a principle where you could contribute to data quality at the source.
 There is often still no comparable model in other datasets.
 Data is either read-only or tedious to edit like copying values manually or ad-hoc with bots, which is a bad reuse pattern compared to linking/mapping and automatic ingestion.
 Here is a list of steps we have designed in the last two years to elevate the mappings model: